sdemo-ifaw/funconvert/README.md

 https://wikitech.wikimedia.org/wiki/Fundraising/tech/Currency_conversion_sample?ctype=text/xml&action=raw

-This XML sample is a small static subset of supported currencies.
-For the purposes of this task, you should assume that we support many more currencies, and that the exchange rates for those currencies are expected to change on a once-daily basis.
+While this XML sample is a small static subset of supported currencie, this solution supports more currencies, and the exchange rates for those currencies are expected to change on a once-daily basis.

-Define a MySQL table that can store the daily currency conversion data.

 ## Goal